LaTaupeEspagnole/raytracer/README.md

 # README
-This projects goal is to make a simple raytracer with using only cubes as 3D models.
+This projects goal is to make a simple raytracer with only cubes as 3D models.

 ## Example image
 ![ExampleImage1](./img/02_attenuation.png)